“Mr. John, you are so smart!” I said, meaning it. His reply?

 As they age, many become hyper focused on aches, pains, health issues, or digestive processes.
 People will often compare health problems in conversation with each other in a common bond of suffering.
 Conversations get reduced to topics like whether he took his medicine or when his next doctor appointment is scheduled.
 With this kind of eclipsing focus on health problems, often other topics of conversation fall by the wayside.

 When the process of aging is all a person talks about it can be hard to think of him as more than his age or health problem.
 Combat this by purposefully bringing up other topics of conversation.
-Here are three ideas for bringing a sparkle to the eye and a smile to the face of an elderly person:
+Here are three ideas for bringing a sparkle to the eye and a smile to the face of an elderly person New Orleans:

 1) Give a sincere compliment on an elderly person’s style, smile, or wit and watch him light up.
 I make it a point to notice something about my residents besides their ages and care needs.
 “That lipstick looks fantastic on you!”
 Or “Those are words of wisdom.”
 Notice a new hairdo, a flattering tie, or a profound contribution to a conversation.
 Never underestimate the value of the words: “You were right!”